dsaiko/sachista-chess/README.md

 * In short:
   * 30 000 000 per second with copy/make/validate logic
   * cca 80 000 000 per second without making end leave move
-  * cca 300 000 000 per second using zobrist hash cache
+  * cca 600 000 000 per second using zobrist hash cache
-  * up to 1 200 000 000 per second adding multi threading
+  * up to 1 200 000 000 per second adding multi threading (on 4 cores)

 I was also comparing make/unmake vs copy/make for the chessboard perf test, in contrast to most information at the net, I have found copy/make slightly faster.